-In responseresponsed to ACEN's endorsement of the NONPF Task Force Guidelines, FNU has modified the clinical bound and clinical curriculum curriculm.
+In responsed to ACEN's endorsement of the NONPF Task Force Guidelines, FNU has modified the clinical bound and clinical curriculm.
 The change will occur starting Winter Term, January 2025.
 MSN students will complete ONE of the following curricula, as determined by the date of Clinical Bound attendance.

-Students attending Clinical Bound and beginning clinical courses PRIOR TO 2025

-Students attending Clinical Bound and beginning clinical courses in 2025 OR LATER

-MH711 Clinical Skills for PMHNP Care (1)
+Students attending Clinical Bound and beginning clinical courses PRIOR TO 2025 Students attending Clinical Bound and beginning clinical courses in 2025 OR LATER Clinical Bound (1 didactic credit) MH711 Clinical Skills for PMHNP Care (1) Clinical Bound (1 lab credit) MH750 PMHNP Clinical Bound: Transition to Clinical (1)